kazibwefrancis/kazibwefrancis/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Kazibwe Francis, a passionate software engineer specializing in Flutter and web development.
+I'm Kazibwe Francis, a passionate software engineer specializing in Flutter and PHP(Laravel).
 I have experience in building responsive and interactive applications using HTML, CSS, JavaScript, and Laravel for the backend.

 🌱 I'm currently working on several exciting projects, including: